 Wes Craven’s 1988 classic has aged incredibly well.
 The Serpent and The Rainbow is every bit as terrifying today as it was in 1988.

 The Serpent and The Rainbow Synopsis

 Ethnobotanist Dennis Alan travels to Haiti to investigate a Voodoo ritual drug supposedly capable of creating zombies.
 He is threatened and tortured by Dargent Peytraud, Captain of the Haitian Special Forces, but persists in his efforts to obtain a sample of the drug.
 After returning to Boston, Alan continues to be tormented by Peytraud, who is revealed to be a powerful Voodoo sorcerer.
-Convinced that his death is imminent, Alan chooses to return to Haiti.
-He soon discovers the mystical drug he is so fascinated by is every bit as deadly as rumoured.
+Convinced that his death is imminent, Alan opts to return to Haiti.
+He soon discovers that the mystical drug he is so fascinated by is every bit as deadly as rumoured.

 With material as rich as a zombie-making powder, it’s easy for any director to go overboard.
 Be it with scares, characterisation, or special effects.